Opinion | ‘Personal responsibility’ isn’t working. We need mask mandates.

 South Dakota Republican Gov. Kristi L. Noem has resisted making masks mandatory.
 Politico quotes a spokesperson as saying Ms. Noem has given people full information about the disease and “has trusted them to exercise their personal responsibility to make the best decisions for themselves and their loved-ones.”
 The virtue of “personal responsibility” is hard to argue with, but what happens when personal responsibility is not enough, and people are endangering others?
 In Ms. Noem’s state, the test positivity rate is a calamitous 56.4 percent, and new cases are soaring.
-If government can mandate seat belt usage to prevent death and injury in car accidents, is it so much more difficult to require people to wear masks that can also save lives?
+If government can mandate seat-belt usage to prevent death and injury in car accidents, is it so much more difficult to require people to wear masks that can also save lives?

 Republican Gov. Kevin Stitt of Oklahoma said he would not order a mask mandate.
 “I’ve been very clear that I don’t think that’s the right thing to do.
 This is a personal responsibility, this pleading with people to do the right thing” and voluntarily wear a mask, Stitt said, adding he would support individual cities that have passed mask mandates.
 Tulsa Mayor G.T.
 Bynum said a mandate is necessary because many people would not voluntarily wear one.
 “We’re still debating if people should wear masks or not in our region, ridiculous,” Mr. Bynum said.
 “I still can’t find a good policy-based explanation for why we would not [mandate masks].”
 Oklahoma’s hospitalizations are at record levels for the pandemic, and its test positivity is 19.2 percent.